ppone/docs/integrations/gocardless.md

 ## Setup

 Connecting GoCardless is a straightforward process.
 Follow these steps to start accepting payments through GoCardless in minutes.
-These steps assume you already have a GoCardless account.
-If not, then you can sign up for one at [gocardless.com](https://gocardless.com).
+If you do not already have a GoCardless account then you will be able to create one during the setup process.

 1. From the Invoiced dashboard go to **Settings** > **Payments**.